Skip to main content

 Can I still use / request a physical registration card?

-What if I don’t own a smart phone?
+What if I don’t own a smartphone?

 There is a common misunderstanding among employers and teachers that physical registration cards are required to verify teacher registration.
 And it’s ok if you don’t own a smart phone to access your new digital VIT registration card either.